remy/remysharp.com/public/drafts/my-crumble.md

-# My Crumbling Building
+# My Crumble

-Dear future Remy: this post is for.
+Dear future Remy: this post is for you.
 A reminder.

-In October I hurt my lower back.
+In October 2014 I hurt my lower back.
 I was deadlifting.
 A good solid warm up from 60kg, 80, 100, 120 and 140kg.
 Then my working weight of 160.
 Aiming for 8 reps, but I got 5.
 Previously my PB was 170kg x 3 (I weigh 72kg).

 So I decided to do a superset on 140.
 I pulled.
 It didn't budge.
 So, obviously, I pulled harder and my back got hurt.
 A tear in my lower disc.

 It hurt *real* bad.
 There were strange noises and I couldn't bend over, at all.
-I imposed a 3 months ban on big-ish moves (deadlift, squats, bentover row, t-bar row) and spent a decent amount of time with a chiropractor, who mostly massaged and advised me on excersise.
+I imposed a 3 months ban on compound lifts (deadlift, squats, etc) and spent a decent amount of time with a chiropractor, who mostly massaged and advised me on exercise.
 It got "better".

+## Part 1: post injury, 2015

+I started writing this post in mid-2015, and finished in late 2016.
+But, back in 2015 this happened.

-## Deadlifts are my weakness
+### Deadlifts are my weakness

 Out of all the work I do at the gym, my favourite thing is deadlifting.
 It's such a simple but strong move.
 It's me vs. gravity.
 No competing against anyone else.
 Just me, alone, trying to lift a heavy ass weight.
 The kind of challenge I like.